saghirb/Monty_Hall_Vectorised_Simulations_R/README.md

 ## Summary

-  - All three simulations lead to the same conclusion – that it is probabilistically better to switch.
+  - All three simulations lead to the same conclusion – that probabilistically it is better to switch.
-  - I provide three vectorised solutions as the R community is diverse and with different preferences.
+  - I provide three vectorised solutions as the R community is diverse has different preferences.
   - Using a `for` loop based approach is perfectly fine for this problem.
 I just wanted code it using a vectorised approach as it was bugging me ;)